Terry Campese: Playing career

-After a strong season in 2008, Campese was voted the best five-eighth of the year and was just three points off winning the Dally M Medal.
-He was also his club's top point scorer.
+He was also his club's top point scorer for the 2008 NRL season.

 In 2009, Campese was named in the City vs Country game and State of Origin.

 Then in 2010, Campese was named co-captain with Alan Tongue.
 As Tongue had many injuries during the year, Campese was one of only a few senior players in the side.
 He helped lead the Raiders into the finals at 7th position.
 Campese led the Raiders to their first semifinal victory in 10 years with a win over the Penrith Panthers, but were knocked out a week later by the Wests Tigers.
-In the Tigers game Campese went off with an injury which would see him out of action for 9 months.
-He returned in Round 13 2011 against the North Queensland Cowboys.
+In the Tigers game, Campese went off with an injury which would see him out of action for 9 months.
+He returned in Round 13 of 2011 NRL season against the North Queensland Cowboys.
 However, he re-injured himself with a groin injury after an attempted tackle.
 He was out of action for the rest of the 2011 season.
 He returned in 2012 only to be devastated by injured again in round 7 against the Brisbane Broncos which sidelined the star for the rest of the season.
 Campese returned in round 6 2013 against the New Zealand Warriors at Canberra Stadium.

 In December 2014, Campese was released from the final year of his contract with the Raiders to join Hull Kingston Rovers.
-His form had dipped toward the end of the 2014 season and new coach Ricky Stuart had relegated him to playing New South Wales Cup football for the Mount Pritchard Mounties.
+His form had dipped toward the end of the 2014 season and new coach Ricky Stuart had relegated him to playing NSW Cup football for the Mount Pritchard Mounties.

 As of 2022, Campese is the Captain-Coach of the Queanbeyan Blues RLFC.

+Campese moved to play for the Eden Tigers in Group 16 in 2023, who are captain-coached by former Canberra teammate Adrian Purtell.

+Late in 2023, Campese moved to North Queensland to coach the Townsville Blackhawks.

 Representative career

-In 2008 Campese earned selection in the Prime Minister's XIII and was subsequently named in the Australia squad for the World Cup.
+In 2008, Campese earned selection in the Prime Minister's XIII and was subsequently named in the Australia squad for the World Cup.
 Campese played in one game, the group match against PNG.
 During the first half he suffered an eye injury, which saw him unable to finish the game as well as ruling him out of the rest of the tournament.

 He was selected for Country in the City vs Country match on 8 May 2009.

 In May 2009, Campese was named in the 17 man squad to represent New South Wales in the opening State of Origin match on 3 June 2009, in Melbourne.
 Campese was dropped after the first game which saw the Blues lose 28–18 and has not since represented New South Wales.

 Campese is of Italian descent and subsequently switched his allegiance to Italy.
 He was named in the 24-man squad for their 2013 World Cup campaign but he later withdrew after receiving medical advice to stay in Canberra because of his knees.
 He rejoined the Italian National Team for the 2017 World Cup qualification.